sadhikari07/lambda_api_gateway/README.md

 ## Instructions on running on postman:
 On postman, create a get request by using the above mentioned url, and entering parameters as follows:
 - key: inputString
-- value: <your string>
+- value: "your string"

- From web browser enter the url: https://xw86fzyns2.execute-api.us-east-1.amazonaws.com/repeatFinder?inputString=<your input string>
+ From web browser enter the url: https://xw86fzyns2.execute-api.us-east-1.amazonaws.com/repeatFinder?inputString= followed by your string.
+ Example: https://xw86fzyns2.execute-api.us-east-1.amazonaws.com/repeatFinder?inputString=hello hi bye bye

 ## Referemnces:
  - Michelle's class lecture